mitodl/ocw-studio/docs/changing-a-published-course-url.md

 ## Step 9 — Remove Old Content from S3

-> **Cleanup step only.** This step is a nice to have and carries no urgency.
+> **Cleanup step only.** This step is optional and carries no urgency.
 Only proceed once you are fully satisfied that the new URL is working correctly, the redirect is in place, and all cross-site references have been resolved.
 There is no harm in leaving the old content in S3 temporarily while you verify everything.

 Only do this once you are confident the entire migration was successful.